Table of Contents

-Does anyone know an Anishinaabemowin word for blue vervain?
-This edible and medicinal plant is highly valued for its tranquilizing effect on the nervous system.
+Blue vervain (verbena hastata) is an edible and medicinal plant that is highly valued for its tranquilizing effect on the nervous system.
 Ontario’s native blue vervains are pollinator friendly beauties.

 Finding blue vervain in the wild around Haliburton was uncommon when Haliburton Flora was compiled, but I have seen numerous small wild patches so it might have gotten an upgrade to common.
 Much rarer is narrow-leaf vervain, verbena simplex.
 Both are gorgeous native plants and beneficial species for pollinators.
 The Europeans brought a species over to North America too – verbena officinalis.
 It’s easy to tell apart from our native verbana.
 I found no trace of the European species in Haliburton Flora.
 Across the pond it’s the holy herb of the Greeks and druids.